-More often than not two is better than one and what better chance to prove this true than when it comes to kitchen islands?
+More often than not two is better than one and what better chance to prove this true than when it comes to a luxury kitchen island?
 Anyone who has a large kitchen or those who spend a large fraction of their time in the kitchen would definitely appreciate the extra space that comes with a double kitchen island.

 Many spacious kitchens have two islands.
 The design can vary, depending on the size and shape of the kitchen.
 Some common layouts include:

 - Two central islands next to each other, identical in shape and size